Cost to Operate Christmas Lights

 Is the higher cost of an LED Bulb worth it?

 The short answer is yes.
-Because of the significantly reduced power costs and the additional longevity of LED vs. incandescent or for that matter even CFL lightbulbs, the additional upfront cost of LED bulbs eventually pays for itself and will actually save you money in the long run – how long depends on how many hours a day the light stays on and obviously the cost of electricity in your area.
+Because of the significantly reduced power costs and the additional longevity of LED vs. incandescent or for that matter even CFL light bulbs, the additional upfront cost of LED bulbs eventually pays for itself and will actually save you money in the long run.
+How long it takes to recoup the higher upfront costs depends on how many hours a day the light stays on and the cost of electricity in your area.

-I just purchased a fairly large home with A LOT of lights.
+A few years ago, I purchased a fairly large home with a lot of recessed lights, chandeliers and wall sconce lighting fixtures.
 One of my first orders of business was to replace all the lights in the house with LED bulbs.
-It was an expensive trip to the hardware store, however the savings will more than justify the purchase in short time.
+It was an expensive trip to the hardware store, however the savings more than justified the purchase in short time.

 Christmas Lights Cost to Operate – Side By Side Comparison